 - Unexplained dental problems.

 If these or any other unusual symptoms occur, you should contact your doctor immediately.
 He or she will make sure they are not complications from the surgery or a result of the hernia mesh used in the surgery.
 If these symptoms are derived from the hernia repair surgery, the doctor will advise you what the next step should be.
 Sometimes that requires hernia mesh revision surgery.
 And sometimes that requires a lawsuit.

 When a hernia mesh is defective and that defect is the cause of your injury, then the most likely responsible party is the manufacturer.
+Many of these hernia mesh devices have been recalled.
 Manufacturers in the U.S. market include:

 - Atrium Medical Corporation